If You Love Agent Carter, You Might Like....

 If you're still head over heels for the brains, brawn, and beauty kick-assery that Peggy inspired, you might like some of these similar books, movies, and tv shows.
 Know of a book or movie that's not on this list?
 Feel free to share below in the comments!
 Hope you enjoy!

-Most of the media dealing with World War II focuses on the events and people hailing from Europe, United States, and Asia.
-Venturing to Canada, this mini-series profiles four women who work in an munitions factory beginning in 1941.
+Venturing to Canada, this mini-series profiles four women who work in a munitions factory beginning in 1941.
 Fans prized the show for its ability to explore gender roles, female-centric storylines, and tackling difficult issues from PTSD, physical abuse, sexual harassment, and patriotism/nationalism.

 Jessica Jones - available on Netflix

 Former superhero Jessica Jones uses her gift as a private eye to open up a detective agency and hunt down a past tormentor.
-The series remains one of the top shows streamed on Netflix.
-It's easy to tell why: Jones is a deeply layered protagonist - a bit rough around the edges, sarcastic, and a powerhouse bad-ass dealing with mature issues not otherwise seen in movies or shows of superheros and real life.
 (Thematic warnings for the show include rape, assault, and posttraumatic stress disorder - so it's definitely for a mature audience!)

 Melissa Benoist balances life in and out of her superheroine persona known as Supergirl.
-So this may be a DC series, not Marvel, but Supergirl is similar to what we'll miss about Agent Carter.
-Not only is the show's tone a little bit lighter (so it's family friendlier), but it explores the journey of a human being really realizing their potential - something Agent Carter strove for!
+So this may be a DC series, but Supergirl explores the journey of a human being really realizing their potential!

 WatchKeep Your Power Dry - available on DVD